Skip to content

 Role

-Professor Griffiths is a Chartered Psychologist and Director of the International Gaming Research Unit.
+Professor Griffiths is Distinguished Professor of Behavioural Addictions, and is a Chartered Psychologist and Director of the International Gaming Research Unit.
 He mostly teaches on areas related to his research interests on various undergraduate and postgraduate Psychology programmes.
-His main teaching interests are in the areas of abnormal, social and health psychology with particular emphasis on behavioural addictions (e.g. gambling addiction, videogame addiction, Internet addiction, sex addiction, exercise addiction, work addiction, etc.), cyberpsychology and the psychology of sexual behaviour.
+His main teaching interests are in the areas of abnormal, social and health psychology with particular emphasis on behavioural addictions (e.g., gambling addiction, videogame addiction, Internet addiction, sex addiction, exercise addiction, work addiction, etc.), cyberpsychology and the psychology of sexual behaviour.
 In 2006, he was awarded the British Psychological Society’s highest teaching honour (‘Excellence in Teaching of Psychology Award’).

 Professor Griffiths has held many major administrative roles since joining the University including Head of Psychology Division, Psychology Research Co-ordinator, Social Policy Research Co-ordinator, and Psychology Postgraduate Co-ordinator.
 In addition to his teaching and research.
-He is currently Psychology Research Co-ordinator.
 Professor Griffiths is also a gaming consultant and works with the gaming industry to promote responsible gambling, social responsibility, harm minimization, and player protection.
 He is also a freelance journalist and writes for many national and international newspapers and magazines.

-Professor Griffiths has supervised over 30 PhD students mostly in the area of behavioural addiction, gambling, gaming, Internet use, and mindfulness.
+Professor Griffiths has over 50 PhD completions mostly in the area of behavioural addiction, gambling, gaming, internet use, and mindfulness.
 This has included doctoral theses in specific area such as:

 • cross cultural studies of slot machine gambling